Now, more than ever, the timing is ripe to form new habits and cultivate your own personal practice to see you into the future.

 SuperFeast Crew Personal Practices

-- Mason (founder and massive herb nerd): It's not the 2 hour practices I used to enjoy before having a kiddie around, so I stay adaptive with my practice.
+- Mason: It's not the 2 hour practices I used to enjoy before having a kiddie around, so I stay adaptive with my practice.
 Sometimes it's simply quiet time in the morning with toddler Aiya or at the beach.
 If I'm rested, I get up early and do my Movement Monk breath, dynamic stretching and inner cultivation practices.
 Followed by 10 minutes of rebounding (mini-tramp), swing some kettle bells, followed by a far-infrared sauna

-- Me (marketing and eco-warrior): Each morning, it's an immediate tongue scrape (a teaspoon works!)
+- Me (Farley): Each morning, it's an immediate tongue scrape (a teaspoon works!)
 Then I sit on my mandala meditation cushion and take some daily communion with myself for 15-30mins (I swap between using the Insight Timer app, HeadSpace, or practising my Vipassana meditation).
 A daily walk on the beach is a non-negotiable at the moment.
-Even though I don't do this daily, I carve out time to watercolour - it transports me to a quiet place of creativity and play
+Even though I don't do this daily, I carve out time to watercolour - it transports me to a quiet place of creativity and play.

 Feel free to cherry-pick some ideas, to help cultivate your own special, unique practice.
 And make sure you are doing your thing because it feels good, not because you have to.